awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/troubleshooting-health.md

 **Event:** *EC2 Instance Launch Failure\.
 Waiting for a New EC2 Instance to Launch\.\.\.*

-Availability for your environment's instance type may be low, or you may have reached the instance limit for your account\.
-Check the [service health dashboard](http://status.aws.amazon.com/) to ensure that the Elastic Compute Cloud \(Amazon EC2\) service is green, or [request a limit increase](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-instances)\.
+Availability for your environment's instance type may be low, or you may have reached the instance quota for your account\.
+Check the [service health dashboard](http://status.aws.amazon.com/) to ensure that the Elastic Compute Cloud \(Amazon EC2\) service is green, or [request a quota increase](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-instances)\.